 Topical alprostadil may be prescribed.
 The cream comes with a plunger.
 It is applied to the tip of the penis and the surrounding skin.
 It should be used 5 to 30 minutes before you have sex.

 This was the most common treatment before tablets became available.
 It usually works very well.
 You are taught how to inject a medicine into the base of the penis.
 This causes increased blood flow, following which an erection usually develops within 15 minutes.
 (Unlike with tablets, the erection occurs whether of not you are sexually aroused.)

 You can place a small pellet into the end of the tube which passes urine and opens at the end of the penis (the urethra).
 The pellet contains a similar medicine to that used for the injection treatment.
 The medicine is quickly absorbed into the penis to cause an erection, usually within 10-15 minutes.

-A surgeon can insert a rod permanently into the penis.
+Penile implants can be permanently into the penis by a surgeon.
 The most sophisticated (expensive) type can be inflated with an inbuilt pump to cause an erection.
 The more basic type has to be straightened by hand.

 Other treatments for erectile dysfunction

 For example, treating depression or anxiety, changing medication, cutting back on drinking lots of alcohol, or treating certain hormonal conditions may cure the associated erectile dysfunction.